 There came a point, after a millennia of moving around, that I knew I needed to stop, so I returned to London.
 My word, it had changed, but the buzz hadn’t.
 People still loved living here,

 Space travel.
 I bet you’re wondering about that, aren’t you?
-Well, yes, space travel began working on an industrial scale when I was travelling, with improvements made every generation.
+Well, yes, space travel began working on an industrial scale, with improvements made every generation.
 The deep space sleeper missions were eventually overtaken by newer, quicker ships, which had the rudiments of artificial gravity and life support, allowing astronauts to shed the clunky spacesuits of olden days.

 The search for extra-terrestrial life was on.
 When it eventually arrived, ten of centuries after our proper forays into the cold vastness beyond the edge of our solar system, war broke out again.
 I watched more battles raged.